YashNandwana/qubit/README.md

 Core runs natively on macOS for fast iteration.
 The Kind cluster inside the Lima VM hosts the eBPF DaemonSet (needs Linux kernel access), the Cluster Agent, Envoy, and test workloads.
 All in-cluster components reach Core at `192.168.5.2:50051` (Mac host gateway).

+> **Note:** The address `192.168.5.2` is the Lima VM's default Mac host gateway.
+The K8s ConfigMaps for cluster-agent and ebpf-loader hardcode this address — they are dev-only manifests and will need to be updated for any other environment.

 ## Configuration

 ### Core (`core/config.yaml`)